xmos/lib_xua/lib_xua/doc/rst/sw_detail.rst

 This section describes the software architecture of a USB Audio device implemented using `lib_xua`, it's dependancies and other supporting libraries.

-This section will now examine these components in further detail.
+This section will now examine the operation of these components in further detail.

 .. toctree::

+    sw_audio

+..
    sw_xud
    sw_ep0
    sw_audio